zxc308/P4-tutorials/utils/README.md

 ```

 #### Programming the Switches
 Much like the hosts, the switches also have a runtime counterpart.
-The method *program_switches* divides execution according to the switch type (*simple_switch* or *simple_switch_grpc*) and runs the respective architecture-specific commands (Note: since the *simple_switch_grpc* extends the *simple_switch*, the configuration may make use of both cli and runtime methods).
-Below denotes the sub-branch for the configuration of the *simple_switch_grpc*.
-Most notably, this method makes use of the [control plane file](#the-control-plane-file).
+The method *program_switches* configures switches specifically for simple_switch_grpc, utilizing the [control plane file](#the-control-plane-file) for its configuration.

 ```python
 def program_switch_p4runtime(self, sw_name, sw_dict):